prof18/marcogomiero.com/content/posts/2021/ktor-project-structure.md

 The Koin module is defined in a separate file, just to keep the `Application` class and the Ktor `module` function as clean as possible.

-After that, the dependency graph is built and inside `Application`, `Routing` and `Route` scope, it is possible to retrieve the dependencies like in a `KoinComponent`
+After that, the dependency graph is built, and inside `Application`, `Routing` and `Route` scope, it is possible to retrieve the dependencies like in a `KoinComponent`

 ```kotlin
 val myClass by inject<MyClass>()